Author Guidelines

 The uniform requirements and specific requirement are summarized below.
 Before submitting a manuscript, contributors are requested to check for the latest instructions available.

 The journal accepts manuscripts written in American English.
+The Word Template provides the correct layout and formatting for you to use in your submission.

 Types of Manuscripts